knative/docs/docs/eventing/broker-trigger.md

 kubectl -n default get broker default
 ```

+*NOTE* `Broker`s created due to annotation will not be removed if you
+remove the annotation.
+For example, if you annotate the namespace,
+which will then create the `Broker` as described above.
+If you now
+remove the annotation, the `Broker` will not be removed, you have
+to manually delete it.

 #### Manual Setup

 In order to setup a `Broker` manually, we must first create the required